How to set your asking price

 Pricing a business you've worked so hard to build is challenging for even serial founders.
 And poor pricing is the number one reason most startups don't sell.

 Using real acquisition data, updated quarterly, we’ll calculate a valuation range to help you set a realistic asking price.
-Submit your details and we’ll fast-track your listing, too.

 How to receive a recommended asking price